 When comparing React Native vs Flutter, the Slant community recommends Flutter for most people.
-In the question“What are the best frameworks for developing cross-platform mobile apps?”
-Flutter is ranked 1st while React Native is ranked 3rd.
+In the question“What are the best tools for making a cross-platform application?”
+Flutter is ranked 7th while React Native is ranked 12th.

 Ranked in these QuestionsQuestion Ranking